Geometric Ruzsa triangle inequality in metric spaces with dilations: Abstract

 \section{Abstract}

-This is a short note related to the article \href{http://arxiv.org/abs/1212.5056}{arXiv:1212.5056 [math.CO]} "On growth in an abstract plane" by Nick Gill, H. A. Helfgott, Misha Rudnev.
-It contains a general "geometric Ruzsa triangle inequality" which is then applied to get the same kind of inequality in a metric space with dilations.
+This note contains a general "geometric Ruzsa triangle inequality" in metric spaces with dilations, inspired by lemma 4.1 and further comments from the article \href{http://arxiv.org/abs/1212.5056}{arXiv:1212.5056 [math.CO]} "On growth in an abstract plane" by Nick Gill, H. A. Helfgott, Misha Rudnev.

-\paragraph{Motivation.} In \href{http://arxiv.org/abs/1212.5056}{arXiv:1212.5056[math.CO]} "On growth in an abstract plane" by Nick Gill, H. A. Helfgott, Misha Rudnev, in lemma 4.1 is given a proof of the Ruzsa triangle inequality which intrigued me.
+\paragraph{Motivation.} In \cite{unu} lemma 4.1 is given a proof of the Ruzsa triangle inequality which intrigued me.
 Later on, at the end of the article the authors give a geometric Ruzsa inequality in a Desarguesian projective plane, based on similar ideas as the ones used in the proof of the Ruzsa triangle inequality.
-All this made me write the following.
+I shall adapt the same idea to the frame of metric spaces with dilations, where: \begin{enumerate} \item[-] there is no algebraic structure, like the one of a group, except the approximate operations provided by the field of dilations, \item[-] nor any incidence structure, like in a projective space, for example. \end{enumerate}